security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

 This value is a Universally Unique Indentifier (UUID) generated using a computer program.
-UUIDs can be created easily using either installable or online tools, for example:
+UUIDs must be created using either installable or online tools, for example:

   - Linux and OSX/MacOS users: `uuidgen` command line tool.
   - On the web: `UUID Generator <https://www.uuidgenerator.net/version>`_.

-The field is administrative, providing a reliable way to differentiate between different locations.
+The field is administrative, providing a reliable way to differentiate between different Locations.
+ID fields are common to all main entities in the SFM data model.

-When a new location is created in a spreadsheet, the Staff Researcher must generate a unique identifying number for the locations and copy it into the field ``location:id:admin``.
+When a new Location is created in a spreadsheet, the Staff Researcher must generate a unique identifying number for the Locations and copy it into the field ``location:id:admin``.
 This manual, copy-and-paste step is a potential source of error and the Staff Researcher must be careful not to re-use a UUID.

  Bulk updates made to WhoWasInCommand.com by spreadsheet import are based on the values in this field.
-For example, changes made in the row ``a407be6a-28e6-4237-b4e9-307f27b120e`` in the spreadsheet will be applied to the location with that UUID in WhoWasInCommand.
+For example, changes made in the row ``a407be6a-28e6-4237-b4e9-307f27b120e`` in the spreadsheet will be applied to the Location with that UUID in WhoWasInCommand.

-Location: Human-readable Unique Identifier
+Location: Human-Readable Unique Identifier
 ------------------------------------------

 **Description**

-A human-readable unique identifier for each location in the dataset.
+A human-readable unique identifier for each Location in the dataset.

 **Type of field**